Cyanea kuhihewa: Discovery

+Conservation

+Cyanea kuhihewa is classified as endangered by the IUCN Red List.
+The species faces risks associated with low genetic diversity, which may reduce reproductive success and resilience to environmental change due to the lack of individuals in the population.
+Cyanea kuhihewa is threatened by invasive plant species, damage from non-native animals, and habitat loss.

 The species is threatened by competition with introduced weeds, including Clidemia hirta, Rubus rosifolius, and Sphaeropteris cooperi.
 Other threats include habitat degradation by pigs, rats, and slugs.

-Several seeds have been collected from wild populations, both extinct and extant.
+Conservation strategies include habitat management, removal of invasive plant species, and fencing to exclude feral animals.
+To protect the species, conservation groups such as the National Tropical Botanical Garden have searched for remaining plants and worked to restore their natural habitats and propagate new individuals.
+Several seeds have been collected from wild populations.
 These seeds are stored in the National Tropical Botanical Garden and the Lyon Arboretum.
 Conservationists hope to restore them to the NTBG's Limahuli Preserve.

+Propagation efforts aim to increase the number of individuals and potentially reintroduce plants to protected habitats.
+The species has become part of broader conservation efforts focused on protecting endangered Hawaiian species.